Gibatron/attraction/README.md

 # Attraction

-Attraction is a Quilt mod for Minecraft 1.19.2 that makes Netherite Blocks and Lodestones magnetic.
+Attraction is a Fabric mod for Minecraft 1.19.4 that makes Netherite Blocks and Lodestones magnetic.

-You can download it on [Modrinth](https://modrinth.com/mod/attraction)
+You can download it on [Modrinth](https://modrinth.com/mod/attraction) or from [here](https://github.com/Gibatron/attraction/releases)

-You must have the [Quilt Standard Libraries](https://modrinth.com/mod/qsl) installed to use the mod.
+You must have [Fabric API](https://modrinth.com/mod/fabric-api) installed to use the mod.
 ## Magnetism
 Lodestones and Netherite Blocks attract anything magnetic, including items, magnetic entities such as Iron Golems or Minecarts, and entities wearing Iron or Netherite armor.